All About Taxation of Mutual Funds In India

 (Also Read: How Good Is Gold as an Investment in India?)

-2. The Holding Period of your Investments (Long term / Short Term): Besides the type of fund, holding period also plays a major role in determining the taxation of mutual funds.
+2. The Holding Period of your Investments (Long term / Short Term): Besides the type of fund, the holding period also plays a major role in determining the taxation of mutual funds.
 It can be either short-term or long-term.

 • In the case of Equity Funds, if the holding period or duration of investments is less than 12 months, it is termed as short-term and when it is more than 12 months, it is termed as Long-term.

-• In the case of Non-Equity Funds, if the holding period or duration of investments is less than 36 months, it is termed as short-term and when it is more than 36 months, it is termed as Long-term.
+• In the case of Non-Equity Funds, if the holding period or duration of investments is less than 24 months it is termed as short-term and when it is more than 24 months, it is termed as Long-term.

 3. Your Tax Residential Status*: Your tax residential status also impacts the taxation of Mutual Funds.
 Tax Rules are slightly different for Resident Indians and NRIs.
 (Read: Who is an NRI?
 As per Income Tax & FEMA Rules)